 By FRANK PRIESTLEY

-Frank Priestley is president of the Idaho Farm Bureau.
+Frank Priestley is the president of the Idaho Farm Bureau.